tomjoht/learnapidoc/_includes/content/activities/push_local_to_remote.md

     Unless you [set up automatic GitHub authentication]({{site.rooturl}}pubapis_github_wikis.html#set-up-automatic-github-authentication), you will be prompted for your GitHub username and password.
 (Note that your username is your GitHub login ID, such as "jdoe," not your friendly name, such as "John Doe.")

-    Note that when you type `git push` or `git pull` and don't specify the branch, GitHub uses the default branch from origin.
+    When you type `git push` or `git pull` and don't specify the branch, GitHub uses the default branch from origin.
 The default branch on GitHub is called `master`.
 Thus the command actually passed is `git push origin master` (which means "push these changes to the remote origin[al] repository, in the `master` branch").
 Some developers prefer to specify the repository and branch to ensure they are interacting with the right repositories and branches.

     Your terminal window probably looks something like this:

     {% include course_image.html size="medium" filename="terminalupdates" ext_print="png" ext_web="png" alt="Terminal window with git commands" caption="Terminal window with git commands" %}

 7. Now verify that your changes took effect.
-Browse to your GitHub wiki repository and look to see the changes.
+Browse to your GitHub wiki repository, refresh the page, and look to see the changes.

-Although there are many options for authoring and publishing tools with developer docs, at their core is a probably a Git workflow.
+Although there are many options for authoring and publishing tools with developer docs (see [staticgen.com](https://www.staticgen.com/) for common docs-as-code tools), at the core of these tools is usually a Git workflow.
 The Git workflow can be more powerful and complex than any authoring tool.
 Interacting with Git might also be key for interacting with engineering repos to make edits to documentation that appears inside code.

 {% if page.workshop_activities == true %}*For more information related to this activity, see [Manage content in a GitHub wiki]({{site.rooturl}}pubapis_github_wikis.html).*{% endif %}